gumaerc-testorg/21g.103-fall-2005/content/pages/syllabus.md

 MISTI China (For MIT students)
 ------------------------------

 Interested in working or teaching abroad?
-Check out the [MISTI program](http://mit.edu/misti/) (MIT Science and Technology Initiatives).
-The [MIT China Program](http://mit.edu/mit-china/) (one of the MISTI programs) sponsors students working or teaching in China over the summer or a school year.
+Check out the {{% resource_link "0545b82e-0016-4da8-944f-234c52d14709" "MISTI program" %}} (MIT Science and Technology Initiatives).
+The {{% resource_link "10b40410-1f7c-4145-bf3e-1fce542ad0f6" "MIT China Program" %}} (one of the MISTI programs) sponsors students working or teaching in China over the summer or a school year.

 Calendar
 --------